 ● Back, knee, and ankle injuries

-Employers must follow the safety rules and guidelines the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA) set forth.
+Employers must follow the safety rules and guidelines set forth by the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA).
 The American Ladder Institute also provides people with necessary ladder safety information.
 Always inspect a ladder before using it to ensure it is in good working condition.
 Choose a ladder with a duty rating that meets your needs.
 Pick a ladder that is the correct height for the job.
 Do not stand on the top rung or step.
 Only one person at a time should be on a ladder.
 Do not use ladders in windy or stormy conditions.

 Consult an Accident Lawyer in Houston